Student Jobs at the CORD

 - Knowledge of basic word processing software and email systems

-- Skilled in interpersonal, organizational, skills
+- Skilled in interpersonal communication and organizational skills

 - Skilled in conducting online meetings or consultations